nbicocchi/learn-microservices/slides/Building Microservices with Spring Boot/M04 - Deep Dive Into Spring Boot/L1 - Spring Boot Auto-Configuration.md

 In this lesson, we'll understand the Spring Boot autoconfiguration mechanism.

-The relevant module for this lesson is:[boot-auto-configuration-end](https://github.com/nbicocchi/spring-boot-course/tree/module4/boot-auto-configuration-end)
+The relevant module for this lesson is: [boot-auto-configuration-end](https://github.com/nbicocchi/spring-boot-course/tree/module4/boot-auto-configuration-end)

 ## Boot autoconfiguration